MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 - AuthRootWU: read AuthRoot CAB and matching certificates from the URL cache.
 Use -f to download from Windows Update instead.
 - DisallowedWU: read Disallowed Certificates CAB and disallowed certificate store file from the URL cache.
 Use -f to download from Windows Update instead.
 - AuthRoot: read registry cached AuthRoot CTL.
-Use with -f and a             CertFile that is not already trusted to force updating the registry cached AuthRoot and Disallowed Certificate CTLs.
+Use with -f and a             Certfile that is not already trusted to force updating the registry cached AuthRoot and Disallowed Certificate CTLs.
 - Disallowed: read registry cached Disallowed Certificates CTL. -f has the same behavior as with AuthRoot.
-- CTLFileName: file or http: path to CTL or CAB
+- CTLfileName: file or http: path to CTL or CAB

 CertDir: folder containing certificates matching CTL entries.
 An http: folder path must end with a path separator.
 If a folder is not specified with AuthRoot or Disallowed, multiple locations will be searched for matching certificates: local certificate stores, crypt32.dll resources and the local URL cache.
 Use -f to download from Windows Update when necessary.
 Otherwise defaults to the same folder or web site as the CTLObject.

-CertFile: file containing certificate(s) to verify.
+Certfile: file containing certificate(s) to verify.
 Certificates will be matched against CTL entries, and match results displayed.
 Suppresses most of the default output.

 [-f] [-user] [-split]